lucasmz-dev/BetterWait/README.md

 ### For any work that depends on DeltaTime, something like UI or something like it, I recommend testing this out.
 Otherwise, you're fine with `task.wait`.

-### It only remains updated for fun.
-Don't complain and just use Roblox's solution, if you wanna test it, use a module to keep your wait function and just test it, see if it's good for *you.*

 For those, who want to test this out and figure out what it's good with, here's some things:

 * Friendlier to thread scheduler, therefore more wait calls don't hurt *as much.*